dykstrom/mazela-man/05-chapter-5/README.md

     }
 ```

-You may have noted that we did not set any PhysicsComponent on the ghost entity.
+You may have noted that we did not set any `PhysicsComponent` on the ghost entity.
 Therefore,
 the ghost entity is not controlled by the physics engine.
 Instead, we control it ourselves
 by calling the translate methods.

-The argument to the onUpdate method, tpf, means "time per frame".
+The argument to the onUpdate method, `tpf`, means "time per frame".
 That is the amount of
 time in seconds that is spent on each frame and will vary depending on the speed of the
 computer.
 Dividing 1 by the time per frame gives the number of frames per second, or FPS.

 The time per frame can be used to make an entity move with a constant speed independent of
 the speed of the computer.
-By multiplying dx and dy with tpf, we will move the entity at
+By multiplying `dx` and `dy` with `tpf`, we will move the entity at
 a constant speed even if the FPS varies.
 And the FPS _will_ vary depending on what else
 happens in the game, and depending on when the Java just-in-time compiler kicks in.